BRP vs BRD Dream11 Team Prediction, Fantasy Cricket Tips & Playing 11 Updates for Today's ECN Czech T10 Super Series Match - July 5th, 2020

 - Here are a few tips to help you pick your Dream11 team for BRP vs BRD match of ECN Czech T10 Super Series Week 4.

-In the final league game of the ECN Czech T10 Super Series Week 4, the Brno Raiders will take on the Brno Raptors in what promises to be an exciting contest.
+The second-place playoff in the ECN Czech T10 Super Series Week 4 pits Brno Raptors against the Brno Raiders once again on Sunday.

-Both teams won one game each while each side succumbed to the Brno Rangers.
-While both teams are likely to qualify for the knockout phase, they wouldn't want to take this game lightly.
+This would be their second meeting of the day, with the Raiders edging the Rangers by just three runs in the first game.
+Going by how things unfolded in the league fixture, another tight encounter awaits with the stakes much higher than they were before.

-Despite the equal points tally, the Raptors are the clear favourites with the likes of Jan Hoffmann and Sandeep Naidu looking in fine touch.
+With a place in the final up for grabs, both teams should take part in another excellent encounter at the Brno Cricket Ground.

 Click here for Live Cricket Score & Ball by Ball Commentary